 We also run female-only groups.
 These sessions provide safe spaces for refugee girls and young women to have fun and pursue their interests - anything from fitness and well-being to education and language.

 HOPE in Greater Manchester empowers unaccompanied asylum-seeking children to develop life skills.
 This could be one-to-one support with CVs, interview practice, housing, finding a solicitor or simply understanding how to buy groceries.

 Connecting Opportunities in West Yorkshire assists young refugees into jobs and education.
 Their online sessions also support young people living in isolated areas to connect, develop social skills and build confidence.

 Our mentoring or befriending schemes help young refugees feel part of new communities.
 If they like playing football, we find a game.
 If they like dancing, we find a class.
 They’re also great for learning English.

-For unaccompanied refugee children legal rights can be bewildering.
-Without a trusted adult to explain, complex immigration and legal systems are impossible to understand.
+UK law is hard to understand for most.
+For unaccompanied refugee children without a trusted adult to explain, complex immigration and legal systems are impossible to understand.
 Many will spend months or even years waiting to be told if they can stay.
 Our services, like By Your Side in London, guide them through these systems.
 We’re with them every step of the way.

 We also work with families who've lived here for many years and whose children were born here, but who still have problems with their status.
 Our Migrant Advice Project in Newcastle and our Helping Further project in the West Midlands helps migrant families and young people to secure their status and continue living in the UK.